feegloo/macos-chrome-custom/README.md

 Tired of running Google Chrome with custom flags **in terminal**?

-Install this "Chrome" app (add to Dock if you want) and use instead of Google Chrome.
+Install this "Chrome" app (and add to Dock if you want) and use instead of Google Chrome.

 Google Chrome needs to be installed separately.
 This app doesn't change anything about Google Chrome, everything works the same (settings, updates, etc.), except Google Chrome is run with custom flags.